 I was one of only two first class passengers on the flight; we sat on opposite sides of the cabin and completely ignored each other.
 How very British!!
 The Air Hostess and the Chief Steward both paid particular attention to my creature comforts.
 High overhead the island of Bali, the air hostess sat down alongside me - at my invitation.
 By that time I had savoured several apéritifs, consumed an excellent four or five course dinner washed down by a selection of fine wines, and knocked back a couple of glasses of Grand Marnier.
 I had declined the offer of a cigar, being a life-long non-smoker.
 During a pleasant conversation, the hostess and I swapped stories about the progress of our respective careers in aviation.
 Of course, I didn't tell the air hostess why I was en route to Darwin - and she did not ask - How very British!

 "Captain, this is Mr Cunnane," announced the Chief Steward.
 He then silently withdrew, closing the interconnecting door behind him.
 My eyes quickly grew accustomed to the dim cockpit lighting.
-There seemed to be complete calm on the flight deck.
-There were no obvious signs of any emergency.
-Automatically scanning the skyline and the flight instruments, something an experienced airman can do in a couple of seconds, I could see that it was a clear starlit night, that we were in straight and level flight at 41,000 feet at Mach 0.82, and that all four engines were operating normally.
+There seemed to be complete calm on the flight deck and there were no obvious signs of any emergency.
+Automatically scanning the skyline and the flight instruments, something an experienced airman can do in a couple of seconds, I could see that it was a clear starlit night and that everything seemed to be normal.

 "Ah, Mr Cunnane," the Captain said grimly.
 He was a large, moustachioed gentleman, perhaps 50 years of age.
 His safety harness was loosely fastened and so he was able, although with some difficulty because of his bulk, to turn and face me.
 He motioned me to sit on the occasional seat that the Flight Engineer had just folded down behind me.
 "I hope your briefcase is still quite secure?"